jmetzger/training-helm-en/helm/structure/overview.md

 ### charts/

-  * Hier werden die abhängigen charts runtergeladen und als .tgz
+  * Hier dependencies are downloaded which are given in Charts.yml